Cosmology of Single Species Hidden Dark Matter: Summary and conclusion

-Finally, we estimated the constraints on the transition scale factor individually from BBN, Planck 2018 baseline data, the Lyman-$\alpha$ forest, and the smallest observed subhalo mass.
-These observations constrain the transition time in different ways, with the strongest constraint arising from the population of subhalos.
-Based on the reported minimum subhalo mass, we conservatively estimate the transition redshift to be higher than $1.8\times10^7$, which is about an order of magnitude stronger than the Lyman-$\alpha$-forest constraint.
-This means that the most promising regime to constrain or detect effects from the hidden dark matter model is likely to be at the smallest galaxy systems.
-A promising future avenue is to explore how such a suppression of the small-halo population could affect cosmic reionization and the current subhalo population, although further efforts in disentangling other baryon effects are needed for robust studies.
+Finally, we estimated constraints on the transition scale factor from a range of cosmological and astrophysical observations, including BBN, Planck 2018 data, the Lyman-$\alpha$ forest, and the smallest observed subhalo mass.
+These constraints limit the transition time in different ways, with the most stringent bounds coming from the Lyman-$\alpha$ forest and the observed population of subhalos.
+Based on the Lyman-$\alpha$ forest constraint, we estimate the transition redshift to be greater than $6.2\times10^7$.

-Along with a number of recent works in the literature, our work shows that structure formation at galaxies scales is promising for the study of warm-dark-matter-like models.
-Looking ahead, a number for near-future galaxy surveys from LSST\footnote{\href{http://www.lsst.org/lsst}{http://www.lsst.org/lsst.}}, DESI\footnote{\href{https://www.desi.lbl.gov/}{https://www.desi.lbl.gov/.}}, Euclid\footnote{\href{http://sci.esa.int/euclid/}{http://sci.esa.int/euclid.}}, WFIRST\footnote{\href{https://www.skatelescope.org}{https://www.skatelescope.org.}} and JWST\footnote{\href{https://webb.nasa.gov}{https://webb.nasa.gov.}} will deliver a plethora of data to study dwarf galaxies.
-It will be an exciting era to study dark matter and potentially discover beyond CDM physics.
+Together with recent studies in the literature, our results highlight the potential of structure formation at galactic and subgalactic scales as a powerful probe of warm-dark-matter-like models.
+Looking ahead, upcoming galaxy surveys—including those from LSST\footnote{\href{http://www.lsst.org/lsst}{http://www.lsst.org/lsst}}, DESI\footnote{\href{https://www.desi.lbl.gov/}{https://www.desi.lbl.gov/}}, Euclid\footnote{\href{http://sci.esa.int/euclid/}{http://sci.esa.int/euclid}}, WFIRST\footnote{\href{https://www.skatelescope.org}{https://www.skatelescope.org}}, and JWST\footnote{\href{https://webb.nasa.gov}{https://webb.nasa.gov}}—will provide an unprecedented wealth of data on dwarf galaxies.
+These datasets will open new avenues to test dark matter models beyond cold dark matter, making this an exciting era for the study of dark matter.

 \acknowledgments W.L. thanks Yuzhu Cui, Fangyuan Gu, Wei Wang, and Zhen Wang for their helpful discussions.
-K.J.M., L.H., and H.G. are supported by NSF Grant AST-2108931.
+We thank an anonymous referee for many helpful suggestions that improved this paper.
+W. L. acknowledges that this work is supported by the ``Science \& Technology Champion Project" (202005AB160002) and the ``Top Team Project" (202305AT350002), both funded by the ``Yunnan Revitalization Talent Support Program."
+This work is also supported by the ``Yunnan General Grant'' (202401AT070489).
+K. J. Mack is supported by the National Science Foundation under Grant No. 2108931.
+We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-03721-2023.
 Our calculations and MCMC analyses were performed on the Harvard Odyssey and CfA/iTC clusters as well as the High Performance Computing at NC State University.